camnewnham/gh-js/README.md

 ### Typescript

-Typescript is fully supported.
+First-class support for TypeScript.
 You'll get typed variable names and can provide type hints from the parameters in Grasshopper.

 ### Hot Reload

 When you use `npm run dev`, your Grasshopper component will hot reload every time you save your code.

+### Debugging

+Hit breakpoints, catch exceptions and step through your code by attaching a debugger.

 ### Bundling